 How to Run a Photo Scavenger Hunt Using Avenza Maps

 We are all about encouraging people to get outside and enjoy nature.
 A great way to do that is to plan an outdoor activity like a scavenger hunt!
-This is a fun activity that groups of adults or families can participate in using the Avenza Maps app which has the added benefit of ensuring that participants don't lose their way during the event!
+This is a fun activity that few adults and their children can participate while maintaining a physical distance of 2m from one another.
+In using the Avenza Maps app participants enjoy the added benefit of ensuring that participants don't lose their way during the event!

 Unlike a traditional scavenger hunt, that requires participants to collect items, this one has them collecting photos of places or objects in the area you choose.
-You'll encourage people to get outside, use their navigation skills to explore new places (or well-known ones!) and you won't end up with a pile of useless items to dispose of at the end of it.
+You'll encourage people to stay motivated during this time of self-isolation, use their navigation skills to explore new places (or well-known ones!) and you won't end up with a pile of useless items to dispose of at the end of it.
 All participants will need to download the Avenza Maps app onto a smartphone or a tablet with GPS capabilities and add a map before beginning the hunt.

 Find a free map of your scavenger hunt area in the Avenza Map Store.
 Share the map listing's URL or create a QR code that participants can use to download the map in the app.
 If you have your own georeferenced PDF map, use a cloud storage option such as Dropbox to share the map or email it for participants to import into the app.

 Encourage participants to set up a geofence in the app so that they stay within certain boundaries, or away from anything dangerous.

 Create a list of objects or places that you want participants to find.
 Make sure the list is achievable for your average participant, and that none of the items put participants in harm's way.
 Print the list, or provide it in an electronic format so that participants can have it handy on their devices.
 Here are some ideas to seed your imagination:

 - Find a place where the trail leads in a certain direction

 - Find something that casts an unusual shadow

 - Find a particular plant or flower species